pokt-network/governance/constitution/constitution.md

 * **Conviction Signaling:** the use of Conviction Voting by the Council to communicate preferences over some list of proposed options
 * **Conviction Funding:** the use of Conviction Voting by the Council to approve PEPs
 * **Decentralization Day:** a legal milestone for the decentralization of Pocket Network, marked by the existence of 100 independently operated Nodes and the passing of the Council’s first vote (9.1)
-* **Decentralized Autonomous Organization (DAO):** a multi-stakeholder organization of Users, Contributors, and/or Stakeholders of Pocket Network, who collectively govern the public goods that are Pocket Core, the On-Chain DAO Treasury, and all associated ecosystem resources, according to the structures, rules and procedures outlined in this Constitution
+* **Decentralized Autonomous Organization (DAO):** a multi-stakeholder organization of Users, Contributors, and/or Stakeholders of Pocket Network, who collectively govern the public goods that are Pocket Core, the Pocket Core DAO Treasury, and all associated ecosystem resources, according to the structures, rules and procedures outlined in this Constitution
 * **Designated Blockchain:** Pocket Core
 * **Executive:** the functions of the DAO that are responsible for executing the decisions made by the Legislature
 * **Executive Vote:** any vote made by the Council with the intent of executing an action, both On-Chain and within the Council’s platforms
 * **Governance Upgrades:** any amendment to the government apparatus of Pocket Network
-* **Governance Transactions:** transactions executing the Council’s decisions in Pocket Core, by activating Protocol Upgrades, transferring On-Chain DAO Treasury funds, and/or changing parameters
+* **Governance Transactions:** transactions executing the results of Council decisions On-Chain
 * **Judiciary:** the functions of the DAO responsible for enforcing the rules encoded in this Constitution
 * **Legal Order:** any restraining order, preliminary or permanent injunction, stay or other order, writ, injunction, judgment or decree that either: (i) is issued by a court of competent jurisdiction, or (ii) arises by operation of applicable law as if issued by a court of competent jurisdiction, including, in the case of clause “(ii)” an automatic stay imposed by applicable law upon the filing of a petition for bankruptcy.
 * **Legislature:** the functions of the DAO responsible for decision-making
 * **Majority Approval:** 50% Support and 50% Minimum Approval from Voting Token holders
 * **Minimum Approval:** the percentage of the total Voting Token supply that support for a proposal must be greater than for the proposal to be considered valid
 * **Nodes:** Pocket Network accounts that stake to process relays submitted by Apps and validate blocks in Pocket Core
-* **On-Chain:** any activity that takes place on Pocket Core
+* **On-Chain:** any transaction that executes via submission to a blockchain, such as Pocket Core or Ethereum, meaning it is irreversible
-* **On-Chain DAO Treasury:** an account which holds the DAO’s common funds on Pocket Core, funded by Pocket Core’s Block Reward, and whose control is determined by the ACL
+* **Pocket Core DAO Treasury:** an account which holds the DAO’s common funds on Pocket Core, funded by Pocket Core’s Block Reward, and whose control is determined by the ACL
 * **Ownerless Foundation:** a foundation which has no members and thus no-one with a legal right to its assets, with the intent of maintaining a lean Executive
 * **Parameter Update Proposal (PUP):** proposals to change the value of a given parameter, On-Chain or in the Council’s tools or platforms
 * **Parties:** any Person who consents to the terms of this Constitution, per ‘Informed Consent’